Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 When applying at a U.S. Passport Office location, you need to account for the cost of getting there and possibly paying to park.

-You can easily identify the price of an envelope, shipping cost, transportation, parking, meals and hotel rates either from personal experience of some quick online research.
+You can easily identify the price of an envelope, shipping cost, transportation, parking, meals, and hotel rates either from personal experience or some quick online research.
 The amount can vary quite a lot, depending on how far you need to travel to apply.

 Time is Money When Applying for a Passport